top of page

 CC Level 6

-In the Semi-Dependent Phase, riders begin taking more ownership of their riding and decisions.
+In the Semi-Independent Phase, riders begin taking more ownership of their riding and decisions.

 Riders at this phase: